finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
-Together with the scope is the unique identifier for the given Fund.
+Together with the scope this uniquely identifies the Fund.
-        ValuationPointDataQueryParameters valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The query parameters used in running the generation of the PnL summary
+        ValuationPointDataQueryParameters valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for generating the PnL summary.
-        String generalLedgerProfileCode = "generalLedgerProfileCode_example"; // String | The optional code of a general ledger profile used to decorate journal entry lines with levels.
+        String generalLedgerProfileCode = "generalLedgerProfileCode_example"; // String | The optional code of a General Ledger Profile used to decorate Journal Entry Lines with levels.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve PnL summary.
 Defaults to returning the latest version   of each transaction if not specified.
         String filter = "filter_example"; // String | \"Expression to filter the result set.\"
         Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.
-        String page = "page_example"; // String | The pagination token to use to continue listing Trial balance from a previous call to Trial balance.
+        String page = "page_example"; // String | The pagination token to use to continue listing results from a previous call to GetValuationPointPnlSummary.
-        String navTypeCode = "navTypeCode_example"; // String | May be provided to view a specific NAV type.
-When not provided, Primary NAV will be used. try {
+        String navTypeCode = "navTypeCode_example"; // String | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. try {
             // uncomment the below to set overrides at the request level
             // ValuationPointResourceListOfPnlJournalEntryLine result = apiInstance.getValuationPointPnlSummary(scope, code, valuationPointDataQueryParameters, generalLedgerProfileCode, asAt, filter, limit, page, navTypeCode).execute(opts);